 LogSentinel Collector endpoints¶

 The LogSentinel SIEM collector receives syslog messages on port 2514 (TCP) and 2515 (UDP).
-It is configured using yaml:
+It is configured using yaml or via the UI:

 LogSentinel SIEM syslog endpoints¶